-Then use the Make Changes To technique to modify the existing mortgage and add an extra payment the year of the refinance for the balance due.
+Then use the Make Changes To technique to modify the existing mortgage and add an extra per-payment amount the year of the refinance for the balance due.

 Next use the Add a New planning technique to create a Buy/Sell Transaction.
 Select an appropriate name and designate the year in which you’ve chosen to model the refinance.